How to Unblock Websites: 10 Simple Methods

 By hiding your IP address and replacing it with a VPN server’s IP address, you can circumvent website blocks that are based on your location or identity.

-You can also bypass any blocks in place at your school or work.
+You can also bypass any blocks in place at your school or place of work.
 These restrictions are usually based on the IP address or URL of the websites you’re trying to visit.

 You should use a VPN if you are: